 "Madame wants the address?"
 "I have the address.
 I want to know whether you have given it to anyone else."
 "No, Madame," said the concierge with simple pride, "when you have given a thing you have it not any longer."
 "Well--pardon me--have you sold it?"
 "For the same good reason, no, Madame."
 "Take the note," said Lady St. Craye, "and tell me what you have done with the address."
-"This gentleman, whom Madame did not wish to know that she had been here that night."
-"I didn't wish anyone to know."
+"This gentleman, whom Madame did not wish to know that she had been here that night--" "I didn't wish anyone to know!"
 "Perfectly: this gentleman comes without ceasing to ask of me news of Mademoiselle Desmond.
 And always I have no news.
-But when Mademoiselle writes me, 'I am at the hotel such and such-send to me, I pray you, letters if there are any of them,'-then when Monsieur makes his eternal demand I reply: 'I have now the address of Mademoiselle,-not to give, but to send her letters.
+But when Mademoiselle writes me: 'I am at the hotel such and such--send to me, I pray you, letters if there are any of them,'--then when Monsieur makes his eternal demand I reply: 'I have now the address of Mademoiselle,--not to give, but to send her letters.
 If Monsieur had the idea to cause to be expedited a little billet?
-I am all at the service of Monsieur."
+I am all at the service of Monsieur.'"
 "So he wrote to her.
 Have you sent on the letter?"
-"Alas, yes!" replied the concierge with hearfelt regret.
-"I kept it during a week, hoping always to see Madame-but yesterday, even, I put it at the post.
-Otherwise-I beg Madame to have the goodness to understand that I attach myself entirely to her interests.
-Madame may rely on me."
+"Alas, yes!" replied the concierge with heartfelt regret.
+"I kept it during a week, hoping always to see Madame--but yesterday, even, I put it at the post.
+Otherwise....
+I beg Madame to have the goodness to understand that I attach myself entirely to her interests.
+You may rely on me."
 "It is useless," said Lady St. Craye; "the affair is ceasing to interest me."
 "Do not say that.
 Wait only a little till you have heard.
 It is not only Monsieur that occupies himself with Mademoiselle.
 Last night arrives an aunt; also a father.
 They ask for Mademoiselle, are consternated when they learn of her departing.
 They run all Paris at the research of her.
 The father lodges at the Haute Loire.
-He is a priest, it appears.
-A priest, and has a daughter, and he lodges at the Haute Loire!
-The English are-a thousand pardons, but I forget at each instant that Madame is not a French.
-He lodges there among the étudiantes.
+He is a priest it appears.
 Madame the aunt occupies the ancient apartment of Mademoiselle Desmond."
 "An instant," said Lady St. Craye; "let me reflect."
 The concierge ostentatiously went back to her flowers.